 In October 2014, the panel issued a Corrected Final Award that eliminated the 1.25% adjustment increase.
 The panel further determined that the independent auditor shall compute Liggett's market share for all years after 2000 on a "net" basis, but, adjust that computation to approximate "gross" market share by using actual returned product data for each year.
-Liggett contends that the independent auditor's calculations regarding the implementation of the Corrected Final Award, including amounts purportedly owed by Liggett for years 2001 - 2013 are not consistent with the Corrected Final Award and Liggett has disputed them.
-Liggett accrued \$8,500 for this matter included in non-current litigation accruals as of March 31, 2015 and December 31, 2014.
+In July 2015, the independent auditor issued calculations purportedly based on the Corrected Final Award, which indicated that Liggett owes approximately \$16,000 for years 2001 - 2013.
+Liggett contends that the independent auditor's calculations are not consistent with the Corrected Final Award and Liggett has disputed them.
+Liggett's accrual for this matter was \$8,500 at June 30, 2015.